 Why is the Rule of 30 a better retirement saving strategy?

 The Rule of 30 is a better retirement savings strategy than saving a fixed percentage of your income every single year.
-The main reason is that it acknowledges the fact that young people have competing financial priorities, namely expensive housing and childcare costs, and so it gives them a break on retirement savings in those years.
+The main reason is that it acknowledges the fact that young people have competing financial priorities, namely expensive housing and childcare costs, and so it gives them a break from retirement savings in those years.
 In fact, retirement savings might only be in the 1% to 5% range.

 Meanwhile, as temporary childcare costs ease, and incomes rise, people have a greater ability to save for retirement without significantly impacting their spendable income.